-As shown on Figure 35 below, the intermittent presence of low levels of indicator bacteria (E.coli) was observed in a number of CPW monitoring wells during the 2019-20 year.
+As shown on Figure 34 below, the intermittent presence of low levels of indicator bacteria (E.coli) was observed in a significant proportion (70%) of CPW monitoring wells during the 2020-21 year.
+Eighteen of eighty samples tested (22.5%) returned positive detections of indicator bacteria with a majority of positive results (13 out of 18 or 72%) occurring in the June 2021 sample round which followed a large rainfall event in late May.